dimewise/dimewise/README.md

 DimeWise leverages cutting-edge technologies:

-- **Frontend:** Developed with SvelteKit for a responsive and dynamic interface, enhanced by the aesthetic appeal of TailwindCSS.
+- **Frontend:** Developed with React for a responsive and dynamic interface, enhanced by the aesthetic appeal of TailwindCSS and DaisyUI.

 - **Database:** Powered by the robust combination of Supabase and Prisma (ORM), ensuring efficient data management and retrieval.